rlipscombe/rlipscombe.github.io/index.md

 ## Who Am I?

 My name is Roger Lipscombe.
 I'm 46 years old, and I live in West London.

+I'm currently taking a sabbatical.

-I lead the "Microvisor Cloud" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
-I'm based in the UK.
+Until recently, I was tech lead of the "Microvisor Cloud" development team -- part of the IoT business unit -- at [Twilio](https://twilio.com).
 I joined Twilio when they acquired [Electric Imp](https://electricimp.com).
 I started at Electric Imp about 8 years ago.

 Before joining Electric Imp, I was a Software Architect at [Trayport](http://trayport.com), in London.
 I was at Trayport for a